mikedugan/sprintly-php/README.md

 :x: Update existing product

-:x: Retrieve a product's items
+:heavy_check_mark: Retrieve a product's items

+:interrobang: Perform lightweight queries of a product's items

 :x: Retrieve a single item from a product

 :x: Add item to product

+:x: Delete item from product

 :x: Retrieve children of an item